 Firstly, full disclosure…I love coffee.
 I’m not alone with an estimated 70 million cups of coffee being drank every day in the UK.
 Coffee is well & truly entrenched in our culture.

-I often get asked by clients "is coffee is bad for me?" & "will I be recommending not to have it?".
+I often get asked by clients "is coffee is bad for me?" & "will I be recommending to cut it out?".
 I’m personally not a fan of labelling things good or bad as ultimately it is down to the individual and how you uniquely respond to it (I’ll go into this more below).
 I also try and adopt a realistic approach with my clients.
 Denying foods & drinks can easily turn into unhealthy eating patterns & further stress so agreeing together on the most appropriate plan is key.

 Let’s run through some positives and a few considerations...